getodk/docs/src/form-language.rst

  - :th:`required_message`

-Each language column adds two colons and the language name, followed by the `two letter language code` in parenthesis.
+Each language column adds two colons and the language name, followed by the `two letter language code` in parentheses.

 For example: